What is Structured Finance?

 Examples of Structured Finance Options

-Several structured finance products and combinations of products can be used to accomplish financing needs of large borrowers.
-The products include:
+Several structured finance products and combinations of products can be used to accomplish the financing needs of large borrowers.
+Structured finance products include:

 - Syndicated loans

 - Collateralized bond obligations (CBOs)